erikglee/OSPREY_BIDS/docs/source/index.rst

 Welcome to OSPREY_BIDS's documentation!
 =======================================

-DOCUMENTATION IS STILL A WORK IN PROGRESS.
-ANY DETAILS FOUND ON THESE PAGES SHOULD BE CONSIDERED TEMPORARY/INCOMPLETE UNTIL THIS DISCLAIMER IS REMOVED.

 This tool is used in the Healthy Brain and Child Development (HBCD) study for processing magnetic resonance spectroscopy (MRS) data.
 The tool acts as a BIDS extension to the `OSPREY <https://github.com/schorschinho/osprey>`_ pipeline.